- Vivian Teo

 4) How much does it cost?

 Children under the age of 6 years or under the minimum height of 110cm can ride in tandem with a responsible adult.
-You'll need to purchase a 'Child Doubling' ticket for your child - which costs $8, $12 and $16 for two, three and four rides respectively - in addition to your own ticket.
+You'll need to purchase a 'Child Doubling' ticket for your child at $12 in addition to your own ticket.
+You're required to choose a timeslot when you book your tickets.

 6) How crowded is it?